Crusaders may highlight NZ’s Super Rugby strength

-Though they are still in second place behind the Chiefs in the New Zealand conference, the Crusaders’ recent form has steadily carried them toward favoritism to win this season’s tournament, to claim their eighth Super Rugby title and their first since 2008.
+Though they are still second behind the Chiefs in the New Zealand conference, the Crusaders’ recent form has steadily carried them toward favoritism to win this season’s tournament, to claim their eighth Super Rugby title and their first since 2008.

 There are also only 10 points between the first and last placed teams in the conference: the Chiefs on 35 points and the 10th-placed Blues on 25 points.
-In Australia, 17 points separate the first-placed Brumbies from the last-placed Reds, and in South Africa 21 points divide the first-placed Sharks and last-placed Stormers.
+In Australia, 17 points separate the first-placed Brumbies from the last-placed Reds and in South Africa 21 points divide the first-placed Sharks and last-placed Stormers.

 That seems to provide evidence of the closeness and general strength of the New Zealand conference but also points to another feature and possible deficiency of the conference system.
-Teams within each conference play each other twice every season, granting a significant advantage to teams playing in weaker conferences.
+Teams within each conference play each other twice each season, granting a significant advantage to teams playing in weaker conferences.

 Sharks coach Jake White predicted, after his team’s 16-9 loss to the Brumbies last weekend, that the teams will meet again in the playoffs.
 If so it would mean an all-New Zealand playoff on the other side of the draw.